-While South Africa’s construction industry has been slow to adopt new digital technologies, the Covid-19 pandemic has highlighted just how effective digital innovation can be in transforming various aspects of their businesses.
+While South Africa’s construction industry has been slow to adopt new digital technologies, the Covid-19 pandemic has highlighted just how effective digital innovation and other construction trends can be in transforming various aspects of their businesses.

 “Many companies have legacy computing infrastructure in place and will only begin to transform when the cost of moving from an on-premise solution to a cloud-based solution makes most sense, that is, when their legacy solution begins to depreciate and moving to the cloud becomes financially viable.”

 “Ultimately, construction companies that have committed to digital transformation will be able to integrate more effectively, enhance their business offerings, improve their capabilities and reap the greatest rewards.”

 He highlights five of the most significant trends that are setting the digital frontrunners apart from their competitors.

 Cloud computing is the process of leveraging off of large data centres with massive computing power.
 Here, the AWS’s and Azure’s of the world lead in this space, with many of large tech companies, such as IBM, coming on board with their own cloud platforms.

 Skudder says the large cloud companies can provide construction companies with access to powerful computing at a lower cost than they are able to do themselves.
 “Building one’s own data centre would be a prohibitive exercise.
 Cloud computing allows companies to access the best possible technology in the cloud and innovate in terms of the software they generate and the data analytics they build.

 “It also allows construction companies to invest in more top-end software solutions.
 So, a company considering investing in platform solutions like MTWO will find that hosting the software itself will be more costly than hosting it in the cloud.”